Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Introduction

 \item We develop novel mathematical tools for analyzing multi-group mean field games, ensuring the well-posedness of our model.
-Although our problem can be formulated as a graphon game, it is nonstandard relative to the existing literature, which prevents us from applying the results or approaches there to our case.
+Although our problem can be formulated as a graphon game, it is nonstandard relative to the literature, which prevents us from applying the results or approaches there to our case.
 See \Cref{rmk:extended_graphon} for details.
 The main technical result of our paper is the global well-posedness of the equilibrium of the mean field matching model.
-This equilibrium can be obtained by the fully coupled HJB-FP system \eqref{HJBx}-\eqref{boundary}, which only involves time derivatives and features a nonlocal structure in the state variable.
+This equilibrium can be obtained by the fully coupled Hamilton-Jacobi-Bellman and Fokker-Planck (HJB-FP) system \eqref{HJBx}-\eqref{boundary}, which only involves time derivatives and features a nonlocal structure in the state variable.
 Beyond addressing the forward–backward coupling of the system, we must further decouple the interactions arising from the interplay between the two agent populations.
-This dual-layered coupling significantly increases the complexity of the system and necessitates a careful decoupling strategy on both structural and population levels.
+This dual-layered coupling significantly increases the complexity of the system and necessitates a careful decoupling strategy on both structural and population levels. {Moreover, as we consider an unbounded domain for the quality space, compactness arguments in traditional Lebesgue spaces are no longer available.
+This necessitates the use of techniques from the Wasserstein space to establish the well-posedness, adding another layer of technical complexity beyond the coupled forward–backward structure.}